• Insights

 Transient conjugate heat transfer simulation of a cooling solution

-19 June 2020 Posted by Wouter Vleugels My Future Product, Perspectives, Product innovation, Smart FMCG & Consumer
+19 June 2020 Posted by Wouter Vleugels FMCG & consumer, Perspectives, Product innovation

 Computational Fluid Dynamics (CFD) used to be a tool to develop highly expensive and complex products such as aircraft, rockets, ships, turbo machinery, etc. The tools were cumbersome, old fashioned and expensive.
 Models took a long time to develop and their usage was restricted to a selected group of highly experienced experts.